 The client may also serve as an outside reader for the proposal and final presentations.
 The completed project must include the following:

-- 1. A written capstone report;
+- 1) A written capstone report;

-- 2. Digital copies of data, maps, and software produced as appropriate; and
+- 2) Digital and/or hard copies of data, maps, and software produced; and

-- 3. A user guide if appropriate.
+- 3) A user guide if appropriate.